spcourse/python/en/functional-programming/10 functional programming.md

     def only_upper(t):
         return map(lambda s: s.isupper(), t)

 So, which is better?
 That depends on the goal, personal taste, and context.
 I tend to prefer functional solutions because the resulting code looks cleaner.
-But I tend to avoid lambda functions because they don't help the readability of the code.
+But I tend to avoid lambda functions because they don't help with the readability of the code.
 So in this case I would probably opt for method 3.
 But there are many good arguments to make for the other methods.
-The most important is to be consistent.
+The most important thing is to be consistent.
 Try to choose one style of programming and stick to it throughout the project.

 ## Notes on MapReduce